Christ's College, Sunderland: Buildings and grounds

 The school comprises a number of different buildings.
 One is the original Grindon Hall building, and this is used for the Secondary Department.
 An extension was added in 2001–2002, called the T-Block, which housed changing facilities and two classrooms.
 The Grade II listed Stable Block was converted in order to be used as the Primary Department, along with 2 modular buildings.
 The Nursery Department is one modular building.

 There is a front field which incorporates a rugby pitch, and in addition to this, there is a back yard, for use in wet weather and before school.
 The size of the estate is approximately 9 acre.

 Since becoming a free school, Grindon Hall has undergone various changes to its buildings which were completed for the 2013–14 school year.
 The aforementioned T-Block has been demolished, and in its place an extension, comprising a sports hall, changing facilities and dining hall.
 The extension also includes a 14-classroom primary school, replacing the Stable Block as the Primary Department.
 The Stable Block is now used as additional classrooms for the Secondary Department.
 Sixth Form, which was located in the T-Block, has been relocated to a modular building, comprising a study area and common room.

 Academics

 Grindon Hall used to host an annual Awards Evening at The Sage Gateshead where pupils from both lower- and upper-school were recognised for achievement in various areas of school life.
 Since around 2016 this has been held in the school sports hall.

 House system

 Pupils are assigned to one of the school's two (now three, as of 2017) house teams when they join the school.
 Pupils can gather points for their house team throughout the year by performing well academically, participating in organised house events, and from collecting praise points from teachers.

-In the final term (Trinity term), a Sports Day is held at Gateshead International Stadium where pupils in each year group compete against classmates in track and field events in order to gain points for their House team.